PacificBiosciences/aardvark/docs/install.md

 # OR install latest into current conda environment
 conda install aardvark
 # OR install a specific version into current conda environment
-conda install aardvark=0.5.1
+conda install aardvark=0.7.2
 ```

-## From GitHub
+## From pre-compiled binary
-Conda updates usually lag the GitHub release by a couple days.
+We provide a pre-compiled binary file for x86_64 Linux distributions.
 Use the following instructions to get the most recent version directly from GitHub:

 1. Navigate to the [latest release](https://github.com/PacificBiosciences/Aardvark/releases/latest) and download the tarball file (e.g. `aardvark-{version}-x86_64-unknown-linux-gnu.tar.gz`).